-A senior lecturer has subject matter expertise in an academic discipline.
-A Lecturer at this level has gained a reputation among his or her peers for demonstrably sustained superior contributions to teaching within a department or division.
+Senior A senior lecturer has subject matter expertise in an academic discipline.
+A Lecturer at this level has gained a reputation among their peers for demonstrably sustained superior contributions to teaching within a department or division.
 It is expected that the Senior Lecturer will independently select, develop, and organize course content and instructional materials and approaches.
-Involvement with committees engaged in supporting this development is typical.
-However, the direct delivery of instruction is the primary responsibility of the individual holding this title.
-In addition, a senior lecturer has extensive teaching experience with a minimum of five years full-time equivalency (FTE) in the lecturer position or in a comparable position of which at least two such years were served at UW-Eau Claire.
+A senior lecturer has extensive teaching experience with a minimum of five years full-time equivalency (FTE) in the lecturer position or in a comparable position of which at least two such years were served at UW-Eau Claire.
 An employee may apply for promotion during the year in which they will complete the minimum years of full-time experience for implementation at the start of the following academic year.
-(US 4/12, 3/15)
+(US 4/12, 3/15, 9/23)